Our Share of Night: 1987-1997: Gaspar

 After the trauma of Adela's disappearance and his father's death, Gaspar is adopted by his uncle Luis.
-He is diagnosed with PTSD and hallucinations caused by epilepsy, although he doubts that his hallucinations are truly hallucinations.
+He is diagnosed with PTSD and hallucinations caused by epilepsy, although he doubts that his visions are truly hallucinations.
 In addition, he suffers from bursts of uncontrollable anger.
-Luis has twins with his girlfriend, who at first is kind to Gaspar, but grows to fear and dislike him.
+Luis has twins with his girlfriend, who at first is kind to Gaspar, but grows afraid of his outbursts.

+As a young adult, Gaspar reconnects with Pablo and Vicky.
+Pablo becomes an artist and Vicky attends medical school.
+Both are touched by their encounter in the abandoned house—Pablo is immune to catching HIV/AIDS and perceives a phantom hand that grasps at him in the dark, while Vicky hears voices from the Darkness and has an uncanny intuition for diagnosing her patients.
+Gaspar detects more doors to the Other Place but avoids opening them, guided by the symbol Juan cut in his arm.

 Gaspar's girlfriend Marita, who works as a journalist, is given an article to edit for publication.
-The article concerns an investigation into Adela's disappearance; the journalist describes a drunken rant by Betty about how Juan had sacrificed her daughter to the darkness in order to save his own son.
+The article concerns an investigation into Adela's disappearance; the journalist describes Betty ranting, intoxicated, about how Juan had sacrificed her daughter to the Darkness in order to save his own son.
 The journalist also describes how she attempted to find Gaspar, but was supernaturally blocked each time, and so gave up on the investigation.

-Soon after, Luis disappears.
-A few days afterward, he is brought to the hospital dying.
-His chest was cut open and a girl's rotting arm was inserted into it; this causes sepsis and his death.
-Gaspar, in order to protect his friends and Luis' children from further being attacked, goes to the house of his grandparents, where he is kept against his will.
+Gaspar moves to his own apartment and Luis disappears soon afterward.
+A few days later, he is brought to the hospital dying.
+His chest was sawed open and a girl's rotting arm was inserted into it; this causes sepsis and his death.
+A message cut into his body tells Gaspar to return to the Order.
+To seek answers and protect his friends and Luis' children from further attacks, Gaspar travels to the house of his grandparents, where he is kept against his will.

-Mercedes tells him that she ordered the torture and death of Luis, and that the car accident that Gaspar had been involved in was not a car accident, but an attempt to transfer Juan's consciousness to Gaspar and thus obtain immortality.
-Although it had been successful, Gaspar, with the help of Juan, had forced his consciousness out of his body.
-She also reveals that Juan had in fact sacrificed Adela to the Darkness to save Gaspar from the Order.
-Now that he has come of his own free will to the Order, they will use him to obtain immortality.
+Mercedes tells him that she ordered the torture and death of Luis, and that the "car accident" in Chascomús was an attempt to transfer Juan's consciousness to Gaspar.
+Although the transfer was successful, Juan had helped Gaspar to force his consciousness out of his body.
+She also confirms that Juan had in fact sacrificed Adela to the Darkness to save Gaspar from the Order.
+Now that he has come to the Order of his own free will, they will use him as their new medium to obtain immortality.

-Gaspar discovers that he can open the door to the Other Place, as his father was able to do.
-He and Stephen trick the Order, including Mercedes and Florence, into entering the other place; the two then lock the door to the Other Place, thus destroying the Order forever.
+Gaspar is held prisoner on the estate grounds while the Order attempt to activate his powers.
+Aided by Stephen, he discovers a door to the Other Place.
+He leads the Order's members inside and to Eddie's corpse, where the Darkness awakens to consume them.
+He and Stephen escape and lock the door to the Other Place, destroying the Order, although Stephen warns it has many members across the world.
+Gaspar senses Adela on the other side of the door and resolves to keep searching for her in the Other Place.